scenevr/server/docs/source/index.md

 ## Oculus Rift support

 If you use a webVR browser ([firefox](http://mozvr.com/downloads.html) or [chrome](http://blog.tojicode.com/2014/07/bringing-vr-to-chrome.html)), you can use the oculus rift to experience the scenes in VR.
 Hit `F11` for fullscreen, and `R` to reset your viewport.

-## Mobile device support

-Your scenes work in modern webGL-enabled browsers like the ios 8 browser.
-Just turn your phone sideways, and use the two thumb joysticks to walk and look around the scene.

 ## Portals